MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services/best-practices/live-fine-grained-rate-limiting.md

 ## HTTP 429 Response object

 When the associated user and title count is at or above either the burst or sustain limit the service will not handle the request and will instead return a HTTP 429 response.
-The HTTP 429 code stands for “too many requests” will be accompanied by a header containing a “retry after X seconds” value.
+The HTTP 429 code stands for "too many requests" will be accompanied by a header containing a "retry after X seconds" value.

 An FGRL 429 response object contains a "retry after" header, which specifies the amount of time the calling entities should wait before trying again.
 Developers that use XSAPI will not have to worry, as XSAPI honors and handles the Retry-After header.